weynhamz/shell-toolkit/libs/bashTest/README.md

 * `TEST_FIELD`

-    A directory where each test will be run.
+    A directory where each test will be run, and is unique for each test.

 Examples
 --------